-SUSTAINABLE LIVING ON THE COAST OF MAINE

-Sustainability-meeting the needs of the present generation while preserving the ability of future generations to meet their needs-is a core part of our mission.
+SUSTAINABLE LIVING ON THE COAST OF MAINE Sustainability-meeting the needs of the present generation while preserving the ability of future generations to meet their needs-is a core part of our mission.
 You will learn about sustainability and you will live it every day.
 You'll split wood to heat your cabin, turn compost, and care for the animals that work for and feed you.
 You'll join thoughtful dialogues about how each of us impacts the natural environment and how we can work toward meaningful change through advocacy and leadership.

 Our 400-acre campus, located on a saltwater penninsula named Chewonki Neck, is also home to our farm, challenge course, and miles of forested trails.

-OUR GOALS FOR GRADUATES

-We work to inspire transformative growth, teach appreciation and stewardship of the natural world, and challenge people to build thriving, sustainable communities throughout their lives.
+OUR GOALS FOR GRADUATES We work to inspire transformative growth, teach appreciation and stewardship of the natural world, and challenge people to build thriving, sustainable communities throughout their lives.
 Our Goals for Graduates were crafted using the lens of diversity, equity, inclusion, and justice, giving students the opportunity to develop empathy and awareness as they grow in the following areas.

-ENGAGED LEARNING

-Students learn in a holistic way and address complex issues with humility, critical thinking, and creativity.

-COMMUNITY INVOLVEMENT

-As responsible community members, students intentionally engage with a breadth of perspectives to promote social and environmental justice within and across communities.

-EFFECTIVE COMMUNICATION

-Students listen with openness and discernment and communicate ideas with clarity, creativity, and an awareness of impact.

-SENSE OF PLACE

-Students build an understanding of their reciprocal relationship with the natural world through focused observation and reflection.

-SENSE OF SELF

-Students explore and affirm their identities, strengths, and areas for growth, and understand how these impact the various communities of which they are a part.
+ENGAGED LEARNING Students learn in a holistic way and address complex issues with humility, critical thinking, and creativity.
+COMMUNITY INVOLVEMENT As responsible community members, students intentionally engage with a breadth of perspectives to promote social and environmental justice within and across communities.
+EFFECTIVE COMMUNICATION Students listen with openness and discernment, and communicate ideas with clarity, creativity, and an awareness of impact.
+SENSE OF PLACE Students build an understanding of their reciprocal relationship with the natural world through focused observation and reflection.
+SENSE OF SELF Students explore and affirm their identities, strengths, and areas for growth, and understand how these impact the various communities of which they are a part.

 MEET A FEW TEACHERS

+JONATHAN LARNER-LEWIS

-JONATHAN LARNER-LEWIS English Teacher
+English Teacher

-"I love teaching literature and writing because the work at hand is always creative and technical, personal and relative and relative teaching and relative teaching and relative teaching terms and relative teaching teac personal and relational, cultural and political, serious and fun all at once, all the time."
+"I love teaching literature and writing because the work at hand is always creative and technical, personal and relatio and political, seriou

+personal and relational, cultural and political, serious and fun all at once, all the time."

 Education

-BA Dartmouth College, Hanover, NH MA University of Colorado, Boulder, CO
+BA, Dartmouth College, NH

+MA, University of Colorado Boulder,

+CO

-PhD University of California, Berkeley, CA
+PhD, University of California, Berkeley, CA

 LIZ BURROUGHS

-Math Teacher and Science Coordinator
+Math Teacher and Semester Alumna

-"I love the challenge of convincing my students that math is just as descriptive and poetic as language - lov language - loved for its utility but also for its elegance and beauty."
+"I love the challenge of convincing my students that math is just as descriptive and poetic as language - lov

-Education

-BA in English, Bryn Mawr College MF (Forestry) and M.E.M (Environmental Management), Duke University

-MS in Teaching, University of Maine

-ANDREW HUNTER

-History and Social Sciences Teacher

-"I believe stories are how we make sense of ourselves and the world around us, which is why hearing many perspectives is so important."
+language - loved for its utility but also for its elegance and beauty."
+Education BA in English, Bryn Mawr College, PA MF in Forestry and Environmental Management, Duke University, NC MS in Teaching, University of Maine, ANDREW HUNTER History and Social Sciences Teacher "I believe stories are how we make sense of ourselves and the world around us, which is why and the world around us, which is why hearing many perspectives is so important."
+Education BA in Political Science, Tufts University, MA MAT in Political Science and Political Philosophy, Tufts University, MA LEARN MORE ABOUT OUR AMAZING FACULTY AND STAFF:

-Education

-MAT in Political Science and Political Philosophy, Tufts University

-BA in Political Science, Tufts University

-LEARN MORE ABOUT OUR AMAZING FACULTY AND STAFF: